Idaho Youth Ranch

 We’ve all heard the stories; the villain of some horrible crime is described as ‘crazed, unstable, and dangerous,’ and in a series of dramatic news stories, mental illness is equated to deadly potential.

 However, despite the exaggerated connection between mental illness and violence in the media, “only 3%–5% of violent acts can be attributed to individuals living with a serious mental illness.”
 People, including teens, who have mental health conditions look like everyone else, and they are not more likely to cause violence.
 This myth is harmful and completely untrue.

 Myth #4: Treatment paths are ineffective for kids who struggle with mental illness.

-In addition to over “100 billion dollars each year in the United States,” “unnecessary disability, unemployment, substance abuse, homelessness, inappropriate incarceration, suicide and wasted lives” are the costs of leaving mental illnesses untreated.
+In addition to a monetary cost of over 100 billion dollars each year in the United States, “unnecessary disability, unemployment, substance abuse, homelessness, inappropriate incarceration, suicide and wasted lives” are the costs of leaving mental illnesses untreated.

-On the other hand, “between 70 and 90 percent of individuals” undergoing treatment have experienced “significant reduction of symptoms and improved quality of life.”
+On the other hand, 70 to 90 percent of individuals undergoing treatment have experienced significant reduction of symptoms and improved quality of life.

 Myth #5: Mental illness is caused by bad parenting.